planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Normally, combatants must take their turn when chosen.
 One may Wait by selecting a specific Action, such as “Attack” and holding off until the right moment.
 They may use their Wait Action any time later, even interrupting someone else’s.
 They cannot change the type of Action.
 If no opportunity arises, they choose at the start of the next Round to keep waiting or rejoin the regular Initiative scheme.

 Surges restore the character’s Attack Action that round and make them eligible for Initiative again.
-A surging combatant must have acted already, have at least 2 Mettle, and the Action can only be an Attack.
+A surging combatant must have acted already and have least 2 Mettle.

 Initiative ends when the conflict is over, by whatever means.

 {: .highlight}